derele/Eimeria_Lab/README.md

   or primary, homologous or heterologous immunization).
 This is differently coded to infection, as here UNI:E88 (first uninfected, then infected with E88) would count as a "primaryE88" infection
+- death = day of death
+  a. chal_8 = mouse sacrificed on the 8th day of the challenge infection
+  b. prim_11 = mouse sacrificed on the 11th day of the primary infection
+- Eim_MC = Melting curve for eimeria
+- delta = delta ct value

 In order to summarize data by mouse and infection you will use code